TheKeeperOfPie/AutoBackground/README.md

 AutoBackground

 https://play.google.com/store/apps/details?id=cw.kop.autobackground
 ==============

-Android application for automatically downloading images from websites and applying them as the system wallpaper
+Android application for automatically downloading images from websites and applying them as the system live wallpaper.

-Sorry about the fairly messy and undocumented code.
-My first app, and really my first meaningful program in Java at all.

 A Google+ Community for this app is available here: https://plus.google.com/communities/100246478573973585215